Fl0W97/ci-p4-methods-library/README.md

 ## Improvements and ideas for subsequent projects

 There are still open User Stories in the Backlog which can be added to the project for further improvments.
 There are ideas to provide more possibilites for the method managment for the Site Users.
-Not just creating, but editing.
-In addition, the Site User might have an additional area where he can storage methods he finds well to and reuse them for his workshops.
+Not just creating, but editing in the private collection area.
+In addition, the Site User might have access to an additional area where he can use ssimple games or tools for games i.e. a shuffle function, random function for numbers or cards etc.

+For the admin, it would make senes to provide more forms for tex t content on the webiste.
+I.e. the welcome text.

 ## Credits

+GitHub for giving the idea of the project's design.
+Django for the framework and detailed documentation about code snippets nad logic.
+Bootstrap for the framework and detailed documentation about code snippets and logic.
+Postgresql: for providing a free database (via Code Institute).
+Font awesome: for the free access to icons.
+googlefonts: for providing free fonts.
+Favicon Generator: for providing a free platform to generate favicons.
+Coolors: for providing a free platform to generate your own palette.
+Code Institute: Providing tutorials especially the walkthrough Project4 'I Think Therefore I Blog', Tutors such as Tom, Thomas, Sean and Holly
+Youtube: for access to a huge community of developers who facing similar challenges like me [SessionLab](https://www.sessionlab.com/): for access to various free Methods to fill the database and insiration for functionalities
+Stackoverflow: for access to a huge community of developers who facing similar challenges like me

 ### Content